zkxs/stationeers/notes/mips.md

 ## Enum Literals

 LogicType (e.g. `Setting`) is just another number.
 Well, actually it's a byte-backed enum.
 For example, `Setting` has the value `12`.
-If want to store the value of a LogicType into a register, you can use an enum literal like `LogicType.Setting`.
+If you want to store the value of a LogicType into a register, you can use an enum literal like `LogicType.Setting`.

 ```mips
 move r0 LogicType.Setting